‘A GOAL WITHOUT A PLAN IS JUST A WISH’ – Antoine de Saint-Exupery

 8. Create some white space

-White space is a time where nothing is booked in and it can be used to do whatever takes your fancy.
+White space is a time when nothing is booked in and it can be used to do whatever takes your fancy.
 It’s great to have this buffer because it gives you space to think, reflect and recharge.
 It can also be used to review where you are with your goals and to make tweaks and changes if required.
-Resting your body and mind will prepare you for the next stage in the journey.
+When you rest your body and mind it will prepare you for the next stage in your journey.

 9. Practice self-compassion

-Motivate yourself with kindness rather than criticism, it will change your experience and help you to move forward.
+Motivate yourself with kindness rather than criticism, it will change your experience and better support you.
 Learn from your mistakes – it might simply mean you need to make a few changes.
-Always acknowledge how far you’ve come and tweak your plans when required along the way.
+It is lovely to acknowledge how far you’ve come and tweak your plans when required along the way.

 10. Enjoy the journey

-Although I think goals are valuable, it’s far more important to enjoy the journey.
-Otherwise, we’ll effectively be wishing away our lives!
+Although I think goals are valuable, it’s far more important to enjoy the journey, otherwise, we’ll effectively be wishing away our lives!
 Goals shouldn’t be set to prove ourselves, they should simply act as sign posts to gently guide us in the right direction.
-Remember that it’s okay to fail because there’s always value and wisdom to be gained from the experience.
+Always remember that it’s okay to fail because there’s value and wisdom to be gained from the experience.
 Further reading: the benefit of embracing flow in life and work.

 In my September e-newsletter, I’ve shared a small exercise on goal setting.
-If you’d like to receive monthly updates please join my mailing list.
+If you’d like to receive my monthly letters please join my mailing list.